List of Hollyoaks characters introduced in 2015: Dylan Jenkins

 Dylan is shocked when Kim reveals that she is "GothBoy98" and whilst processing the information, an unknown assailant enters the hospital room, and injects Dylan with a large dose of potassium chloride through his IV drip.
 Dylan immediately goes into cardiac arrest and despite attempts to resuscitate him, he dies as a devastated Trevor watches on.
 After Dylan's death, Trevor struggles to cope but when Nico talks to him, Trevor reveals that he was proud of Dylan.
 He also finally accepts that Dylan liked to wear women's clothing and decides to allow Dylan to be buried in one of his favourite dresses.
 Nico uses Dylan's mobile phone to stalk "GothBoy98", unaware that it is Kim.
 Kim starts to experience a guilty conscience over Dylan's death for the stalking, and then starts to hallucinate and sees visions of Dylan.
 Meanwhile, Nico comes to the conclusion that Dylan's stalker was Kyle and punches him.
 Kim later reveals the truth to Nico, who tries to get Trevor to hurt her.
 Trevor breaks up with Grace as he thinks if she did not chase after Esther and Kim in the car, then Dylan would still be alive.
 In October 2015, it is revealed that Lindsey Roscoe (Sophie Austin) murdered Dylan.
 After Dylan's death, Trevor is shown to carry a picture of him alongside a picture of Curtis in his wallet.
 In May 2016, Nico murders Trevor by stabbing him on his wedding day to Grace.
 The following month, Nico goes to Dylan's grave and confesses that she murdered Carly, Patrick and Trevor, and ask him to forgive her for her killings.

 Cleo McQueen

-Cleo McQueen, played by Nadine Rose Mulkerrin, made her first screen appearance on 26 January 2015.
+Cleo McQueen, played by Nadine Mulkerrin, made her first screen appearance on 26 January 2015.
 The concept for the character was announced on 3 May 2014, while details about the character and her name were announced on 26 August and 15 November 2014 respectively.
-The character has been billed as a "brainbox", and is more softer and sensitive than her older sisters Porsche (Twinnie Lee Moore) and Celine (Sarah George).
+The character has been billed as a "brainbox", and is more softer and sensitive than her older sisters Porsche (Twinnie-Lee Moore) and Celine (Sarah George).
 Cleo joined Hollyoaks High, and befriended Harry Thompson (Parry Glasspool), Holly Cunningham (Amanda Clapham), and Zack Loveday (Duayne Boachie).
 In August 2017, Mulkerrin was longlisted for Best Actress at the Inside Soap Awards.